Abeldlp/bol-assingment/README.md

 docker-compose up -d
 ```

-At this point you will have five containers running and you can access the client on [http://localhost:3000](http://localhost:3000)
+At this point you will have four containers running and you can access the client on [http://localhost:3000](http://localhost:3000)

 <p align="center">
   <img